2026 LEGISLATIVE POLICY AGENDA

 - Maintaining TRT funding for Utah’s tourism promotion, destination development, and destination management efforts.

-- Encouraging collaboration and increased public-private partnerships to strengthen Utah’s economy
+- Encouraging collaboration and increased public-private partnerships to strengthen Utah’s economy.

 - Rural economic development incentives that improve effectiveness of existing programs and reduce potential duplications.